Now freely downloadable worldwide, as a protest against censorship

 (PDF).

-This refusal to engage creates an unprecedented asymmetry: one side with documented evidence that has withstood judicial scrutiny, the other with institutional silence.
-In a functioning democracy with robust accountability mechanisms, such sustained refusal to engage with judicially validated evidence would be impossible.
+This persistence creates an unprecedented asymmetry: the gulf between documented establishment of the facts and the persistent absence of institutional accountability remains unbridged.
+In a functioning democracy with robust accountability mechanisms, such sustained refusal to engage with a judicially validated book would be impossible.
 That it continues is not a gap in this story.
 It is the story.

 The situation resembles a chess match where one player, facing inevitable checkmate, simply refuses to make another move.
 What happens when a player neither acknowledges the evidence nor refutes it?
 They avoid formal defeat, but does that change the outcome?
 To every observer, the checkmate is already clear.
-The silence of both ministries reveals precisely the cover-up mentality this book exposes: an institutional inability to confront uncomfortable truths about controversial intelligence operations, one linked to the greatest failure in modern Dutch history, the other to compromising operations that no parliament would approve.
+The silence of the ministries reveals precisely the cover-up mentality this book exposes: an institutional inability to confront uncomfortable truths about controversial intelligence operations, one of which is linked to the greatest failure in modern Dutch history.

 Obstruction Turns to Acclaim